jjmontesl/ddd/README.md

 - DDD OSM: a build pipeline that generates 2D/3D tiles from OpenStreetMap data (included in this repo).

-- DDD Viewer: HTML5 2D and 3D viewer.
+- DDD OSM Viewer: HTML5 2D and 3D map viewer.

 ## Features